yyao007/rshell/README.md

 7. The ls will give an error message of "Invalid flag" for flags beyond the listed three; "Cannot recognize option" for flags with the `--` prefix not in the list; and "ls: Cannot access ..." for invalid file parameters.

-### Added features of IO redirection and piping
+#### Added features of IO redirection and piping
-I implemented IO redirection and piping for my rshell.
+I implemented IO redirection and piping in my rshell.
 Now the rshell can:

 1. Handle input redirection `<`, output redirection`>` and `>>`, and piping`|`.

 2. Handle `<<<` input redirection that would redirect from a string instead of a file.
 For example, the two commands below will give the same output: